 Dropzone is the biggest website in the world dedicated to skydivers.
 And although they receive heavy traffic year-round, the most visited thread on that forum is under Skydiving History and Trivia - D.B Cooper.
 (To simplify, I'll refer to the thread as 'DZ') The thread is moderated by Paul Quade, a skydiver with the patience of Job.
 Cooper fans and Cooper nuts can get carried away.
 Occasionally, he sends someone 'on vacation,' which means a temporary ban to cool them off.
 Other times, he's forced to ban them completely.
 It's a thankless job and very difficult.
 I have no bad feelings toward Mr Quade, even though I was temporarily banned not once, but twice.
 Both times I deserved it.

 DZ is the Cooper Internet Bar and Grill, as it were.
 Discussions abound on every possible facet of the Cooper case.
 Although they don't serve alcohol, you can tell from some of the late-night posts that it's self-service all the way and no one ever gets cut off by the bartender.
-Some of the most famous people involved in the case have either never posted there, or extremely few times.
+Still, many of the most famous people involved in the case have never posted there, or extremely few times.
 The kitchen is hot, and many folks can't take the heat.
 One of the Never-Post folks is Geoffrey Gray, the author of Skyjack - The Hunt for D.B.
 Cooper.
-He reads the thread sometimes, but due to the craziness on that thread, he stays out of it.
+He reads the thread sometimes, but due to the craziness, he stays out of it.
 Another is Ralph Himmelsbach, the FBI agent who was the first one assigned to the Cooper case.
-The few-and-far-between visitors include Galen Cook (he posts up by sending material to a proxy person, so he doesn't have to answer questions directly) and lately, Wayne Walker - the guy with the no-BS website on the case.
-He was probably tired of the arguing.
+The few-and-far-between visitors include Galen Cook, the attorney from Spokane, WA who thinks William Gossett is Cooper, (he posts up by sending material to a proxy person, so he doesn't have to answer questions directly) and Wayne Walker - the guy with the no-BS website on the case.
 Sometimes a newbie comes aboard with innocent questions, but they don't usually stay long.
 Others point to the thread as nothing more than a game of one-upsmanship and using whatever means necessary to discredit anyone else.
 However, a core group of folks still hang out there and they will work together occasionally without tearing at each other like rabid dogs.
 'Occasionally' is the key word here.

 Cooperland isn't all backbiting and craziness.
 If Cooper fans appear in public, they are generally polite and very nice.
 There are two main venues for them.
 The Holy of Holies is the yearly gathering at the Ariel General Store and Tavern, hosted by owner Dona Elliot.
 The other is when organizations like KickAss Oregon History set up a symposium, such as the one scheduled for August 2013 at the Museum of Washington State History in Tacoma.
 There are displays, speakers presenting evidence on this suspect or that one, and other things.
 It's okay to look like an idiot on the internet in Cooperland, as long as you don't do it in person.